electricimp/AzureIoTHub/README.md

 This method opens a connection to Azure IoT Hub.

 The method returns nothing.
-A result of the connection opening may be obtained via the [*onConnect*](#onconnecterror) callback.
+A result of the connection opening may be obtained via the [*onConnect*](#onconnecterror) callback specified in the client's constructor.

 Azure IoT Hub supports only one connection per device.